R. Sharath Jois

-R. Sharath Jois (born Rangaswamy Sharath; 29 September 1971) is a teacher, practitioner and lineage holder (paramaguru) of Ashtanga Yoga, in the tradition of his grandfather K. Pattabhi Jois.
-He is the director of Sharath Yoga Center in Mysore, India.
+R. Sharath Jois (born Rangaswamy Sharath; 29 September 1971 – 11 November 2024) was an Indian teacher, practitioner and lineage holder (paramaguru) of Ashtanga Yoga, in the tradition of his grandfather K. Pattabhi Jois.
+He was the director of Sharath Yoga Center in Mysuru, India.

 Early life

-Jois was born on 29 September 1971 in Mysore India to Saraswati Rangaswamy, daughter of K. Pattabhi Jois.
+Jois was born on 29 September 1971 in Mysore, India to Saraswati Rangaswamy, daughter of K. Pattabhi Jois.
 Jois was born into a family dedicated to the practice, preservation and teaching of Ashtanga yoga as his grandfather had learned from his teacher, T. Krishnamacharya.
 Jois, being exposed to yoga since birth, began practicing asanas informally around seven years old and continued non-committally until age 14.
-At the age of 19, he began formal study of the Ashtanga yoga system with his grandfather and is the lineage holder of Ashtanga yoga today.
+At the age of 19, he began formal study of the Ashtanga yoga system with his grandfather and was the lineage holder of Ashtanga yoga.

 Jois' grandfather, K. Pattabhi Jois, began studying yoga with T. Krishnamacharya at the age of 12, in 1927, and continued his formal study with his teacher until 1954.
 Pattabhi Jois spent more than 70 years of his life dedicated to practicing and teaching Ashtanga yoga.
 He established the Ashtanga Yoga Research Institute, his first yoga school, in his home in Lakshmipuram in 1948.
 To accommodate the increasing number of students coming to study, he opened a new school in Gokulam in 2002.

 Jois was beset by many illnesses when he was a child, suffering a year in bed from glandular fever at age four, to a broken leg and rheumatic fever at age seven.
 At school, he earned a diploma in electronics from JSS in Mysore.

 He learned his first asanas at age seven.
 His grandfather used to say that young children could play with postures from the primary and intermediate series, as many of them are easy for children to do.